Home Chemistry Analytical Chemistry Ion Exchange Chromatography

 • A decreasing pH gradient is used for the elution of protein from anion exchange resin.

 In ionic crystals such as potassium chloride, each potassium ion (K+) is surrounded by eight chloride ions (Cl−).
-When we placed a medium with a high dielectric constant like water, the net attractive forces between the ions are reduced.
+When we place a medium with a high dielectric constant like water, the net attractive forces between the ions are reduced.
 Therefore, an exchange of ions in the solution is carried out.
-If we added NaNO3 in KCl solution, potassium ion exchange with sodium ion and Cl− exchange with NO3− ion.
+If we added NaNO3 in the KCl solution, potassium ion exchange with sodium ion and Cl− exchange with NO3− ion.

 The mechanism of noncrystalline ion exchange resin is quite similar to that of an ionic crystal.
 The resins are high molecular weight insoluble polymers or electrolytes.
 The functional groups such as HSO3H, COOH, and OH are responsible for exchanging ions.